Visitor guide

 How much time do I need inside?

 About 1.5–2 hours for the Castle Route.
 Add 30–45 minutes for the Golden Ticket, which also covers the Palace under the Tin Roof across the courtyard.
-The Sunday guided walk runs shorter and more focused.

 What's the single most important room?